toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/promises-in-swift-for-beginners/index.md

 ---
 type: post
-slug: promises-in-swift-for-beginners
 title: Promises in Swift for beginners
 description: Everything you ever wanted to know about futures and promises.
 The beginner's guide about asynchronous programming in Swift.
 publication: 2019-05-28 16:20:00
-tags: Swift, Promises
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Sync vs async execution